-Tamar Braxton: Why Her Family Is ‘Relieved’ She’s Ending Toxic Marriage To Vincent Herbert
+Tamar Braxton: Why Her Family’s ‘Relieved’ She’s Ending Toxic Marriage To Vincent Herbert

-Tamar Braxton has full support from her family as she goes through her tumultuous divorce with Vincent Herbert.
-A family insider reveals that their split was inevitable and that she’s ready to take back her life!
+Tamar Braxton has full support from her family amidst her ‘ugly’ split with Vincent Herbert.
+An insider reveals that their split was inevitable.
+She’s taking her life back!

 Just call her miss movin’ on!
 As Tamar Braxton, 40, goes through her very public divorce with Vincent Herbert, 44, her family has her back.
 And, a Braxton family insider reveals what her family really thinks and what really went on behind the scenes of their “ugly” split.
 “Tamar’s sisters all knew how bad it was, so did her close friends,” leading up to the split, the source tells HollywoodLife.com EXCLUSIVELY.
 “There were a lot of fears for Tamar being in such an unhealthy situation.
 Her whole family is so relieved that she’s finally pulled the plug and filed for divorce.”